theRealAph/ScopeLocals/README.md

 scoped then the body of `moreWork` could access `x` despite `x` not being passed to it, and `x` not being a field of `Example`.

-The core idea of scope locals is to support dynamically scoped values, which may be referred to anywhere within the dynamic scope that binds a value to a scope local.
+The goal of this JEP is to support dynamically scoped values, which may be referred to anywhere within the dynamic scope that binds a value to a scope local.
 We'll define a `ScopeLocal` class which does this as a library facility, like so:

 ```